Enry99/xsorb/README.md

 `xsorb [command] [parameters]`

-Where \texttt{command} specifies which operation to perform and \texttt{parameters} are additional parameters available for specific commands.
+Where `command` specifies which operation to perform and `parameters` are additional parameters available for specific commands.

 ## Dependencies